Line Editor vs. Copy Editor: What’s the Difference?

 Fact-checking is the process through which copy editors verify factual information – including dates, names, and references – to ensure accuracy.
 Can you spot the error in this sentence?

-That’s right – Socrates was Greek, not Spanish.
+That’s right – Socrates was Greek, not Roman.
 A copy editor would make the following change (or leave a comment for the writer):

 Socrates was a famous Greek philosopher.